 Judy is on the Colorado Humanities/Chautauqua Speakers Bureau and has performed internationally.
 During her teaching career she received a Colorado Distinguished Teacher Award.

-To sponsor this event, or to learn more about the Fred Marcus Memorial Holocaust Lecture, click here.
+To sponsor the 2017 event, or to learn more about the Fred Marcus Memorial Holocaust Lecture, click here.

 "Eradicating Hate: A Paper Trail of Nazi Practice" Exhibit, Oct.
 7-9, 2015

 A world-renowned, interactive collection of artifacts related to Nazi Germany and the Holocaust — including an envelope Nazis made out of a Jewish Torah scroll and counterfeit money printed in Sachsenhausen Concentration Camp.

 This exhibit is a collection of the Spungen Family Foundation, presented by the Holocaust Awareness Institute at the Center for Judaic Studies at the University of Denver, and co-sponsored by University Libraries, Colorado Agency for Jewish Education, Colorado Holocaust Educators, and the Jewish Community Center of Denver.

 13th Annual Fred Marcus Memorial Holocaust Lecture , October 18, 2015, 4:30-6:30pm

 Join us for a documentary film screening of 50 Children: The Rescue Mission of Mr. & Mrs. Kraus, followed by a talkback with Director Steven Pressman.

 50 Children is the heroic story of an American couple who rescued 50 children from Nazi Germany and brought them safely to the United States — as told today, by the children, and for the first time.
 For more information about the film, click here.

 For a printable flier, please click here.